Super-Protocol/docs/docs/developers/CLI_commands/offers/offers/download-content.md

 ---

-Download the content of an offer.
+Downloads the content of an offer.

-The command only works for offers that allow this operation.
+The command only works with offers that allow this operation.

-## Synopsis
+## Syntax

 ```
 ./spctl offers download-content <offerId> [option ...]